 We UUs are free to define our faith in ways meaningful to us.
 But in our covenantal religion, individuals make promises to one another – promises that form communities greater than the sums of their parts.
 We each need faithful trust in more than just me myself, to enter together into those covenantal bonds.

 December 24, 2012

 Since seminary, I myself have been most inspired by the stories of the life and ministry of Jesus, found in the Gospel writings.
 Like the 19th century Unitarian Theodore Parker, I reject the religion about Jesus, but affirm and follow the religion of Jesus – the way of loving the divine and loving humans, especially those marginalized and oppressed, while rejecting the idolatries of empire.
 Thus I value these and other sacred stories, not for any literal truth they claim, but for the metaphorical truth of their teachings.

-In interim ministry, a church and minister with contrasting theological perspectives and emphases often find themselves matched together for a year or two.
+A church and minister with contrasting theological perspectives and emphases often find themselves matched together.
 This, I believe, is good, even healthy.
 We as people of covenant, not creed, are called to accept, even affirm, those people whose perspectives differ from our own.
 That includes hearing our various views on life and faith with minds open enough to be changed, even as we continue to affirm our core values.

 SERMON TEXT ON THEOLOGY